Warning: Undefined array key "HTTP_ACCEPT_LANGUAGE" in /home/stud330394/public_html/template/header.php on line 25

 Conclusions

-In conclusion, Judgment No. 27970 of 2023 represents an important step forward in jurisprudence regarding false corporate communications.
-It poses a clear warning for companies regarding the responsibility to maintain a truthful and accurate accounting representation.
-Companies must pay attention not only to the current management of debts but also to the legal and criminal implications that may arise from improper accounting.
-The correct management and recording of tax debts is not only a matter of tax compliance but also of corporate integrity and responsibility.
+In conclusion, Judgment No. 27970 of 2023 represents a significant step forward in the jurisprudence on false social communications.
+It issues a clear warning to companies regarding their responsibility to maintain a truthful and accurate accounting representation.
+Companies must pay attention not only to the current management of debts but also to the legal and criminal implications that may arise from incorrect accounting.
+The correct management and recording of tax debts are not merely a matter of tax compliance but also of corporate integrity and responsibility.

 Bianucci Law Firm